Overview of what we offer

-Individuals seeking advice that is outside the objects of the charity (as to which the management’s decision shall be final) may be provided with advice by our Trading Company arm (CASCAIDr Trading Ltd) at the rate of £150 per hour.
+As set out above, individuals seeking advice that is outside the objects of the charity (as to which the management’s decision shall be final) may be provided with advice by our Trading Company arm (CASCAIDr Trading Ltd) at the rate of £175 per hour.

-If you are a Provider Organisation, working in the care and support field, or a council, or a CCG we will be happy to provide advice, subject to our not already having been asked for advice, by someone else who’s involved in the same dispute or issue.
+If you are a Provider Organisation, working in the care and support field, or a council, or a CCG, we will be happy to provide legal advice, subject to our not already having been asked for advice, by someone else who’s involved in the same dispute or issue.

 Providers might have an issue over a fees dispute, or MCA or safeguarding obligations to their own client, etc.

-- Organisations taking out a Package Deal with the Charity’s trading company are able to benefit from up to 3 hours advice a year as an inclusive part of their package.
+- Organisations taking out a Package Deal with the Charity’s trading company are able to benefit from up to 3 hours advice a year as an inclusive part of their Flat Rate package.

-- Commercial Organisations can still purchase advice when needed, but will be charged £200 per hour by the Trading Company for advice if they haven’t taken out a membership package.
-When more than their 3 hours’ annual entitlement is needed, they will pay £150 an hour for additional advice.
+- Commercial Organisations and Councils/CCGs can still purchase advice when needed, but will be charged £200 per hour by the Trading Company for advice if they haven’t taken out a membership package.
+When more than the 3 hours’ annual entitlement is needed, they will pay £175 an hour for additional advice.

 B. Other non-advice services